 Alcohol and psychosis

-It’s possible to experience psychosis if you regularly drink a lot of alcohol.
-Psychosis can also be triggered if you’re a heavy drinker and suddenly stop drinking.
+It’s possible to experience psychosis if you regularly drink a lot of alcohol, or if you’re a heavy drinker and suddenly stop drinking.

 Alcohol, suicide and self-harm